fenago/oracle19c-labs/dataguard/lab_guides/lab35.md

     SQL>
     ```

-13. Verify that you are now connected to the stndby instance (the
+13. Verify that you are now connected to the orcldg instance (the
     primary database).

     ```